pixelscript/test-docusaurus/docs/concepts/content-delivery.md

 }
 ```

 Filtering follows NoSQL principles and as such, is not suitable for every use case.
-For more complex querying, using a [search index](/docs/integrations/search) is the optimal choice.
+For more complex querying, using ais the optimal choice.
 If your use case requires the following, you should use search over filtering:

 - **Natural language search** - Allowing users to search using everyday language.
 - **Faceted search** - Allowing users to narrow results by applying multiple grouped filters.